-On December 31, 2019, our volume commitment contract assets were \$83.9 million, of which approximately \$18.3 million were reclassified to accounts receivable when customers were billed for related products and services during the year ended December 31, 2020.
-Furthermore, as a result of new placements under volume commitment programs, net of subsequent amounts reclassified to accounts receivable, and allowances established for credit losses, our contract assets were \$115.5 million at December 31, 2020.
+On December 31, 2020, our volume commitment contract assets were \$115.5 million, of which approximately \$26.3 million was reclassified to accounts receivable when customers were billed for related products and services during the year ended December 31, 2021.
+Furthermore, as a result of new placements under volume commitment programs, net of subsequent amounts reclassified to accounts receivable, and allowances established for credit losses, our contract assets were \$159.9 million at December 31, 2021.
 We monitor customer purchases over the term of their agreement to assess the realizability of our contract assets and review estimates of variable consideration.
-Impairments, revenue adjustments that relate to performance obligations satisfied in prior periods, and contract modifications during the years ended December 31, 2020 and 2019, were not material.
+Impairments, revenue adjustments that relate to performance obligations satisfied in prior periods, and contract modifications during the years ended December 31, 2021 and 2020, were not material.

-For our up-front customer loyalty and volume commitment programs, we estimate future revenues related to multi-year agreements to be approximately \$2.2 billion, of which approximately 26%, 24%, 21%, 16%, and 13% are expected to be recognized during 2021, 2022, 2023, 2024, and thereafter, respectively.
+For our up-front customer loyalty and volume commitment programs, we estimate future revenues related to multi-year agreements to be approximately \$2.9 billion, of which approximately 25%, 24%, 20%, 15%, and 16% are expected to be recognized during 2022, 2023, 2024, 2025, and thereafter, respectively.
 These future revenues relate to performance obligations not yet satisfied, for which customers have committed to purchase goods and services, net of the expected revenue reductions from customer acquisition costs and expected price adjustments, and as a result, are lower than stated contractual commitments by our customers.